Questions about the application process and payment

 An association or organization of such Service Providers also falls within this category.

-University: Any not-for-profit institution for higher education or postgraduate training having the legal power to award first and/or higher degrees.
+Universities: Institutions for higher education or postgraduate training having the legal power to award first and/or higher degrees.

-User: A User is an organization making use of services in the field of electronics communications and related areas, whose main interest in electronics communications standards is in that capacity.
+Users: Organizations making use of services in the field of electronics communications and related areas, whose main interest in electronics communications standards is in that capacity.

 An association or organization of such Users also falls within this category.

-Members’ contributions are calculated by class.
-The class is derived from the member company's annual ECRT.
-Each class corresponds to a number of units of contribution.
-This number determines the financial contribution payable.
-It also determines the voting weight of a member in ETSI.
 The contribution is based on your organization's annual Electronic Communications Related Turnover (ECRT) (or the Gross Domestic Product (GDP) of the country for administrations responsible for electronics communications and related areas of their country).
-For a detailed breakdown of the classes of contribution, see the contributions page.

 ECRT is your Electronic Communications Related Turnover.
 A member organization's ECRT is defined as the worldwide turnover generated by all the member's products and services related to Article 2 'Purpose' and Article 3 'Scope of activities' of the ETSI Statutes.
 ECRT is your Electronic Communications Related Turnover.
 A member organization's ECRT is defined as the worldwide turnover generated by all the member's products and services related to Article 2 'Purpose' and Article 3 'Scope of activities' of the ETSI Statutes.
 The ECRT for an organization must be updated on a yearly basis.